kovstas/adsyncbot/README.md

 With this bot, you can authorise members of your organization in Telegram chats.

 ## Usage
-Just start the bot https://t.me/AdSyncBot and follow its instructions.
+Just start the bot https://t.me/AdSyncBot and follow instructions.

 ## Features
-- [ ] delete inactive organization members from telegram chats
+- [x] delete inactive organization members from telegram chats
 - [ ] limit unauthorised users in chats
-- [ ] associate chat with AD group
+- [ ] associate a chat with AD group
-- [ ] send AD group notification to the corresponded chat
+- [ ] send AD group's notifications to the corresponded chat
-- [ ] add support channel and supergroup
+- [ ] support a channel and a supergroup
 - [ ] support multiple AD organizations

 ## Limits
 - Telegram API doesn't allow getting information about group members.
 So if you add the bot to the already existing chat, the bot could only check the user's permission after its first message.
-- You can't automatically add users to organization chats after

 ## Development
-For local development you will need an instance of Postgres with `ad_sync_bot` database, a telegram bot token and an AD application.
+For local development, you need an instance of Postgres with `ad_sync_bot` database, a telegram bot token and an AD application.
-The telegram token you can get from [@BotFather](https://t.me/BotFather).
-This token you need to put in the `TELEGRAM_TOKEN` environment variable.
+The telegram token can be taken from [@BotFather](https://t.me/BotFather).
+This token should be in the `TELEGRAM_TOKEN` environment variable.
-Also, you need define `MS_CLIENT_ID`, `MS_CLIENT_SECRET` env variables.
+Also, `MS_CLIENT_ID`, `MS_CLIENT_SECRET` env variables should be defined.
 You can take it from your AD application.

 After you can run the app with the command `sbt reStart`.